 Eggs – don’t try any egg substitute without changing the ratio of flour, it wouldn’t work.
 I personally haven’t tried to make a vegan version of this cake yet.

-Sugar-free crystal sweetener – as always use a blend of erythritol, xylitol or Monk fruit.
+Sugar-free crystal sweetener – as always use a blend of erythritol, xylitol, or Monk fruit.
 Don’t use pure stevia or you’d need a different ratio and the cake wouldn’t hold as well.
+Use my Keto Sweetener converter to easily convert from one to another!

 Baking powder – or half the amount of baking soda